-OHSU Chaplaincy Services provides spiritual support to patients, their families and OHSU staff.
-We provide spiritual guidance, prayer, emotional support and comfort, and help ensure that the spiritual needs of you, your family and your loved ones are addressed during your hospital visit.
+OHSU chaplains provide spiritual support to patients, their families and OHSU staff regardless of religious affiliation.
+We provide spiritual guidance, prayer, emotional support, and comfort.
+We help ensure that the spiritual needs of you, your family, and your loved ones are addressed during your hospital visit.

 When should I call a chaplain?

 Facing a challenging or life-threatening medical diagnosis or treatment can lead to deep spiritual inquiry or desire for spiritual support.
 Chaplains can help: